ahilbers/renewable_test_PSMs/documentation/README.md

 - Region 4: demand
 - Region 5: demand and wind generation
 - Region 6: baseload, peaking & wind generation
 Transmission is permitted between regions 1-2, 1-5, 1-6, 2-3, 3-4, 4-5 and 5-6.

+The costs of the same technologies in different regions (e.g. baseload in regions 1 and 3) are perturbed slightly to remove solution nonuniqueness between regions -- so baseload in region 1 is (very slightly) different than baseload in region 3.
+Details can be found in `models/6_region/techs.yaml`.